The Bureau: XCOM Declassified: Release

-XCOM was announced on April 13, 2010, for Microsoft Windows and Xbox 360.
+XCOM was announced on April 13, 2010, for Windows and Xbox 360.
 The first gameplay demonstration was shown at E3 2010.
 XCOM received a mixed critical reception.
 Some critics criticized the game for not returning to the franchise's root of turn-based strategy as well as the lack of tactics involved in gameplay, especially since the game was meant to serve as a reboot to the series.
 Julian Gollop, the creator of the X-COM series, was disappointed by the game's first-person perspective and he criticized the game for abandoning the turn-based gameplay.
 Christoph Hartmann, the president of 2K Games, responded by saying that turn-based strategy games are not contemporary and that the series needed to be revitalized with new gameplay ideas so that the game could be "in line with what this generation of gamers want".

 The game did not have any public promotion until a year later at E3 2011.
 2K Games announced that the game would be released March 6, 2012, the same day as competitor Electronic Arts released Mass Effect 3.
 In early 2012, the release was delayed until 2013 and then until 2K Game's fiscal year 2014, which meant that the franchise would be relaunched with Firaxis' XCOM: Enemy Unknown instead.
 After another year of silence, 2K Games registered several new domains that hinted the game might return with a new title, possibly as The Bureau or What Happened in 62.
 In April 2013, the official website and all promotional videos and trailers for XCOM on YouTube were removed by the publisher, and 2K Games teased that the game had undergone a major evolution.
-The Bureau: XCOM Declassified was officially announced on April 26, 2013, for Windows, Xbox 360, and PlayStation 3.
+The Bureau: XCOM Declassified was officially announced on April 26, 2013, for PlayStation 3, Windows, and Xbox 360.
 The game was released in North America and Europe on August 20 and 23, respectively.
 TransGaming handled the game's release for the OS X platform in December 2013.

 When the game was announced, 2K Games released a live-action trailer for the game titled The Burn Room.
 The Burn Room was later expanded to become a short mini-series.
 Henry Hobson, who had previously directed the opening sequence of The Last of Us and the live-action trailer for Resistance 3, directed the series of trailers.
 The mini-series stars Dominic Monaghan as Agent Ennis Cole.
 To promote the game, 2K Games also launched an interactive browser game called the Hungover X as a spoof.
 Downloadable content was released for the game: "Hangar 6 R&D" was released exclusively for Xbox 360 and served as a prequel, and players who preordered the game gained access to "Codebreakers".
 Those who preordered the game using GAME unlocked the Light Plasma Pistol.
 Both "Codebreakers" and the Light Plasma Pistol were released on October 15, 2013.